-I reflected that in contrast to, for example, E.A.Bowles who I wrote about in my last post, perhaps he didn’t (or doesn’t?) have the zoologist/biologist/naturalist slant on the garden as a more holistic, though human focused and managed microcosm of the natural world, rather than a mere slate for further expressions of human domination or manipulation of the environment?
+I reflected that in contrast to, for example, E.A.Bowles, who I wrote about in my last post, perhaps he didn’t, or doesn’t, have the zoologist/biologist/naturalist slant on the garden as a more holistic, though human focused and managed microcosm, of the natural world,.
+Rather that the garden is a mere slate for further expressions of human domination or manipulation of the environment.

 Should a garden have a philosophical element to it?

 Does a garden even need any flowers in it?Today the news that a London borough has just unveiled a specially commissioned garden ‘lawn’ with flowers and not grass, even made the main news bulletin on BBC Radio 4.
 Click here for some discussion and pictures from the University of Reading.
 The last image on this blog looks very like areas of our own magic terrace garden in May.
 But last year, I took the following photo, just off the boulevard Périphérique in Paris, of lovely wild flower filled urban planting.Indeed, in the light of the latest much hyped Marc Quinn sculpture and ‘garden’ created to showcase it, that Fiona saw at the recent Chelsea Flower Show, what even constitutes a Garden?Does anyone even care, so long as it looks attractive?

 I’d love to receive a comment or thoughts from Monty (or any other readers), but I discovered recently that he says he’s never read a blog, so this seems unlikely.